kptdev/kpt/docs/fn/run.md

 `run` sequentially locally executes one or more programs which may modify Resource configuration.

-**Architecture:**
+#### Architecture

 - Programs are packaged as container images which are pulled and run locally
-- Input Resource configuration is read from some *source* and written to container `STDIN`
+- Input Resource configuration is read from some _source_ and written to container `STDIN`
-- Output Resource configuration is read from container `STDOUT` and written to some *sink*
+- Output Resource configuration is read from container `STDOUT` and written to some _sink_
 - If the container exits non-0, run will fail and print the container `STDERR`

-**Caveats:**

-- If `DIR` is provided as an argument, it is used as both the *source* and *sink*.
+#### Invocations Patterns

+1. Run an individual function explicitly

-- A function may be explicitly specified with `--image`
+    A function may be explicitly specified with `--image`

-  Example: Locally run the container image gcr.io/example.com/my-fn against the Resources in DIR/.
+    Example: Locally run the container image gcr.io/example.com/my-fn against the Resources in DIR/:

          kpt fn run DIR/ --image gcr.io/example.com/my-fn

-- If not `DIR` is specified, the source will default to STDIN and sink will default to STDOUT

-  Example: This is equivalent to the preceding example.
+    If not `DIR` is specified, the source will default to STDIN and sink will default to STDOUT.
+For Example, this is equivalent to the preceding example.

          kpt source DIR/ | kpt fn run --image gcr.io/example.com/my-fn | kpt sink DIR/

-- Arguments specified after `--` will be provided to the function as a ConfigMap input
+    Arguments specified after `--` will be provided to the function as a ConfigMap input

     Example: In addition to the input Resources, provide to the container image a ConfigMap containing `data: {foo: bar}`.
 This is used to set the behavior of the function.

            # run the my-fn image, configured with foo=bar
            kpt fn run DIR/ --image gcr.io/example.com/my-fn:v1.0.0 -- foo=bar

+2. Declare one or more functions to be run

-- Alternatively `functions` and their input configuration may be declared in files rather than directly on the command line
+    Functions and their input configuration may be declared in files rather than directly on the command line.
-- `FUNCTIONS_DIR` may optionally be under the Resource `DIR`

-  Example: This is equivalent to the preceding example.
+    For example, this is equivalent to the preceding example.
-  Rather than specifying `gcr.io/example.com/my-fn` as a flag, specify it in a file using the `config.kubernetes.io/function` annotation, and discover it with `--fn-path`.
+    Rather than specifying `gcr.io/example.com/my-fn` as a flag, specify it in a file using the `config.kubernetes.io/function` annotation.

+        # run the my-fn, configured with foo=bar -- fn is declared in the input
+        kpt fn run DIR/

+        # DIR/some.yaml
+        apiVersion: v1
+        kind: ConfigMap
+        metdata:
+          annotations:
+            config.kubernetes.io/function: |
+              container:
+                image: gcr.io/example.com/my-fn
+        data:
+          foo: bar

+    Functions which are nested under some sub directory are scoped only to Resources under that same sub directory.
+This allows fine grain control over how functions are executed:

+        Example: gcr.io/example.com/my-fn is scoped to Resources in stuff/ and is NOT scoped to Resources in apps/
+             .
+             ├── stuff
+             │   ├── inscope-deployment.yaml
+             │   ├── stuff2
+             │   │     └── inscope-deployment.yaml
+             │   └── my-function.yaml # functions is scoped to stuff/...
+             └── apps
+                 ├── not-inscope-deployment.yaml
+                 └── not-inscope-service.yaml

+    Alternatively, you can also place function configurations in a special directory named `functions`.
+For example: this is equivalent to previous example:

+        Example: gcr.io/example.com/my-fn is scoped to Resources in stuff/ and is NOT scoped to Resources in apps/
+             .
+             ├── stuff
+             │   ├── inscope-deployment.yaml
+             │   ├── stuff2
+             │   │     └── inscope-deployment.yaml
+             │   └── functions
+             │         └── my-function.yaml
+             └── apps
+                 ├── not-inscope-deployment.yaml
+                 └── not-inscope-service.yaml

+    Alternatively, you can also use `--fn-path` to explicitly provide the directory containing function configurations:

         # run the my-fn, configured with foo=bar -- fn is declared in a file
         kpt fn run DIR/ --fn-path FUNCTIONS_DIR/